victorliquiddata/noneca_com_v2/combined.md

     Args:
         seller_id: The seller ID to extract items for
-        limit: Maximum number of items to extract
+        limit: Maximum number of items to extract (None for all items)
         include_descriptions: Whether to include item descriptions
         include_reviews: Whether to include review data